Translating Probability Density Functions: From R to BUGS and Back Again

 1 Probability density functions in R and BUGS

 R and BUGS implement many of the same probability distribution functions, but they often parameterize the same distribution differently (Table 1).
 Although these probability distribution functions are clearly described in the documentation of their respective languages, we were unable to find a summary of these differences in one place.
 The motivation for this article is to document and clarify these differences.
-Our sources are the JAGS documentation (Plummer 2010) and the documentation of individual R functions.
+Our sources are the JAGS documentation and the documentation of individual R functions.

 2 A bilingual translation function